dyhes/zulip/templates/zerver/help/gdpr-compliance.md

 Processors may leverage other third-parties in the processing of personal data.
 These entities are commonly referred to as sub-processors.
-For example, Kandra Labs leverages cloud service providers like Amazon Web Services and Mailgun to host Zulip Cloud.
+For example, Kandra Labs leverages cloud service providers like Amazon Web Services and Mailgun to host Aloha Cloud.

-## How Zulip supports GDPR compliance
+## How Aloha supports GDPR compliance

 We’re committed to the compliance of all parties including you, third-parties, and us.

-To deliver the Zulip Cloud service, Kandra Labs, Inc. acts as a compliant data processor, with each of our customers acting as the data controller.
-Kandra Labs receives personal data from our customers in the context of providing our Zulip Cloud team chat services to the customer.
+To deliver the Aloha Cloud service, Kandra Labs, Inc. acts as a compliant data processor, with each of our customers acting as the data controller.
+Kandra Labs receives personal data from our customers in the context of providing our Aloha Cloud team chat services to the customer.

-Kandra Labs also acts as a data processor to deliver the [Mobile Push Notification Service][mobile-push], which uses the same hosting infrastructure and terms of service as Zulip Cloud.
+Kandra Labs also acts as a data processor to deliver the [Mobile Push Notification Service][mobile-push], which uses the same hosting infrastructure and terms of service as Aloha Cloud.

-The [on-premises section](#gdpr-compliance-on-premises) of this page discusses how the Zulip on-premises software works in relation to GDPR compliance.
+The [on-premises section](#gdpr-compliance-on-premises) of this page discusses how the Aloha on-premises software works in relation to GDPR compliance.

 [mobile-push]: https://zulip.readthedocs.io/en/latest/production/mobile-push-notifications.html

-## Zulip Cloud's subprocessors
+## Aloha Cloud's subprocessors

 To support delivery of our Services, Kandra Labs, Inc. may engage and use data processors with access to certain Customer Data (each, a "Subprocessor").
 This section provides important information about the identity, location and role of each Subprocessor.
-Terms used on this page but not defined have the meaning set forth in Zulip's Terms of Service or superseding written agreement between Customer and Kandra Labs (the "Agreement").
+Terms used on this page but not defined have the meaning set forth in Aloha's Terms of Service or superseding written agreement between Customer and Kandra Labs (the "Agreement").

 ### Third parties

-Zulip currently uses third party Subprocessors to provide infrastructure services, and to help us provide customer support and email notifications.
+Aloha currently uses third party Subprocessors to provide infrastructure services, and to help us provide customer support and email notifications.
 Prior to engaging any third party Subprocessor, we perform diligence to evaluate their privacy, security and